-A roast capon is a succulent and tender bird with crispy golden skin perfect for serving as the centerpiece for any special occasion!
-The meat is slightly sweeter than a regular chicken, with a delicate, velvety texture that melts in your mouth!
+A roast capon features flavorful meat that is slightly sweeter than a regular chicken, with a delicate, velvety texture that melts in your mouth.
+The extra succulent, tender bird with crispy golden skin is perfect for serving as the centerpiece for any special occasion.
 This recipe is surprisingly easy to prepare, and with just a few simple ingredients, you'll have a delicious and impressive dish that everyone will love!

 Jump to: